-Figure 4.1-2 shows average 1-hour O_3 concentrations for the base case and 10 years in the future.
+Figure 4.1-2 shows average 1-hour O3 concentrations for the base case and 10 years in the future.
 In either case, the offsite highest average concentrations would occur at the east fence line, due to prevailing westerly winds.
 Offsite highest average concentrations increase from 1.2 ppb for the base case to 1.7 ppb for 10 years in the future.
-Also, O_3 contours would spread outward for the 10-years-in-the-future scenario due to increased emission rates and increased height of O_3 release points in the future.
-The isopleth of average offsite O_3 concentrations shows O_3 increments of 0.5 ppb or less beyond the fence line, about 60 m (200 ft) and 120 m (400 ft) from the fence line for the base case and 10 years in the future, respectively.
+Also, O3 contours would spread outward for the 10-years-in-the-future scenario due to increased emission rates and increased height of O3 release points.
+The isopleth of average offsite O3 concentrations shows that O3 increments of 0.5 ppb or less would occur about 60 m (200 ft) and 120 m (400 ft) from the fence line for the base case and 10 years in the future, respectively.